The sex scandals - and missing penises! - hidden in Reading's own Bayeux Tapestry

 A section of Britain’s Bayeux Tapestry, which is housed in Reading Museum.
 It is a replica of the world-famous medieval artwork, which tells the story of the Norman conquest of Britain and the Battle of Hastings in 1066.

-Plenty of people are visiting.
 The impending loan of the original Bayeux Tapestry by France to Britain is exciting the worlds of art and history, and the buzz is spreading to Reading.

 It was probably made in England over 900 years ago.
 At 70 metres long (and 50cm tall), the tapestry tells the story of the Norman conquest of England.
 Stitch by stitch and in vivid colour, the legends of William the Conqueror and King Harold Godwinson – yep, the one who got an arrow in his eye – are woven before us.
 It is world-famous medieval art and artefact, and Reading, remarkably, has its own full-size replica.